 When a foreign legal consultant and a licensee intend to enter into a partnership, the conditions in subsection 18(2) of By-Law 7 must be satisfied.
 Refer to the following link for information about Multi-Discipline Partnerships.

-All applications and attachments are reviewed by Administrative Compliance.
+All applications and attachments are reviewed by Complaints & Compliance.
 If the review reveals that the application cannot be approved, Law Society staff will contact the applicant to request additional information or to advise of necessary changes.

 Non-refundable Administrative Fees